-Last week, we established how important process maps are in developing policies and procedures.
-In the course of this series, we will present seven types of process maps, which include the 7 types of flow in accounting.
-This week we will discuss three types: High-Level, Low-Level, and Cross Functional or “Swim Lanes” Maps.
+How impoartant are process maps in developing policies and procedures?
+There are seven types of process maps, which include the 7 types of flow in accounting.
+In this article, we’ll discuss three types: High-Level, Low-Level, and Cross Functional or “Swim Lanes” Maps.

 High-Level Process Map

-A High-Level Process Map describes all of the core processes within an organization.
+One of the types of process maps is a High-Level Process Map.
+This describes all of the core processes within an organization.
 For example, ISO 9001 requires that the sequence and interaction of the Quality Management System processes are determined.
 One way to demonstrate that processes are “determined” is through a high-level process map.